ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 that are addressable by running with multiple helpers.]

 The response is structured as a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for each i.
-As for sub-requests, the structure of each sub-response is specific to the PA protocol:
+The structure of each sub-response is specific to the PA protocol:

 ~~~
 struct {